BMW 335d xDrive M-Sport Touring – New Car Protection

 Nanolex Paint & Alloy Sealant was also applied to the wheels, forming a tough, anti-stick barrier which repels dirt and brake dust – this will make cleaning them much easier for the new owner.
 The exterior trim was protected using Nanolex Trim Rejuvenator, a tough coating which forms a chemical bond with the plastic making it extremely durable and so offering long term protection from UV fading.

-With the exterior now perfected and protected it was time to turn attention to the interior.
+With the exterior now perfected and protected it was time to turn attention to the interior on the xdrive.
 The stunning cream leather received a coating of Nanolex PREMIUM Textile & Leather Sealant, a flexible coating which helps prevent staining through dye transfer from jeans and dark clothing, as well as liquid and food spills.

-The glass was all cleaned using Nanolex Glass Cleaner and then sealed using Nanolex ULTRA Glass Sealant, a repellent coating which actively repels water and dirt.
+The glass on the xdrive was all cleaned using Nanolex Glass Cleaner and then sealed using Nanolex ULTRA Glass Sealant, a repellent coating which actively repels water and dirt.
 Once cured this sealant encourages rain water to bead and blow away, making driving safer and less tiring during rainy conditions.

 The final step was to dress the tyres using Swissvax Pneu, leaving a natural satin sheen and finishing the look of the now sparkling BMW.